Mildly Overparameterized ReLU Networks Have a Favorable Loss Landscape: Introduction

 \section{Introduction}

 The optimization landscape of neural networks has been a topic of enormous interest over the years.
 A particularly puzzling question is why bad local minima do not seem to be a problem for training.
 In this context, an important observation is that overparameterization can yield a more benevolent optimization landscapes.
 While this type of observation can be traced back at least to the works of \citet{155333,107014}, it has increasingly become a focus of investigation in recent years.
-In this article we follow this line of work and describe the optimization landscape of a moderately overparameterized shallow ReLU network with a view on the different activation regions of the parameter space.
-Before going into the details of our results, we first provide some context.
+In this article we follow this line of work and describe the optimization landscape of a moderately overparameterized ReLU network with a view on the different activation regions of the parameter space.

+Before going into the details of our results we first provide some context.
 The existence of non-global local minima has been documented in numerous works.
 This is the case even for networks without hidden units \citep{Sontag1989BackpropagationCG} and single units \citep{NIPS1995_3806734b}.
 For shallow networks, \citet{FUKUMIZU2000317} showed how local minima and plateaus can arise from the hierarchical structure of the model for general types of targets, loss functions and activation functions.
 Other works have also constructed concrete examples of non-global local minima for several architectures \citep{swirszcz2017local}.
 While these works considered finite datasets, \citet{safran2018spurious} observed that spurious minima are also common for the student-teacher population loss of a two-layer ReLU network with unit output weights.
+In fact, for ReLU networks \citet{yun2018small,Goldblum2020Truth} show that if linear models cannot perfectly fit the data, one can construct local minima that are not global. \citet{He2020Piecewise} shows the existence of spurious minima for arbitrary piecewise linear (non-linear) activations and arbitrary continuously differentiable loss functions.